How large are the classes?

 How many of those hours are in journalism and mass communications?

 It depends.
-Our degree programs in the Schieffer School range from 34 hours to 41 hours.
+Our degree programs in the school range from 34 hours to 41 hours.
 You cannot take more than 44 of your 124 hours in journalism, however.
 This assures that you have a broad education in a variety of areas.
 Of your courses outside journalism, 65 hours must be in traditional liberal arts.